Reynolds Consumer Products (NASDAQ:REYN) Updates FY 2021 Earnings Guidance

-Reynolds Consumer Products (NASDAQ:REYN) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $1.540-$1.640 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.900.
+Reynolds Consumer Products (NASDAQ:REYN) updated its FY 2021 earnings guidance on Monday.
+The company provided EPS guidance of $1.540-$1.640 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.900.
 The company issued revenue guidance of -.Reynolds Consumer Products also updated its Q3 2021 guidance to $0.300-$0.330 EPS.

-Reynolds Consumer Products (NASDAQ:REYN) last released its quarterly earnings data on Wednesday, May 5th.
-The company reported $0.36 EPS for the quarter, meeting the consensus estimate of $0.36.
-The business had revenue of $757.00 million for the quarter, compared to the consensus estimate of $763.88 million.
-Reynolds Consumer Products had a net margin of 12.49% and a return on equity of 27.14%.
-The business’s revenue for the quarter was up 3.7% on a year-over-year basis.
-During the same period in the prior year, the firm earned $0.30 EPS.
-Research analysts anticipate that Reynolds Consumer Products will post 1.86 EPS for the current year.
+Several brokerages have issued reports on REYN.
+UBS Group began coverage on Reynolds Consumer Products in a report on Wednesday, June 23rd.
+They issued a neutral rating and a $32.00 price target on the stock.
+Royal Bank of Canada cut their price target on Reynolds Consumer Products from $35.00 to $33.00 and set an outperform rating on the stock in a report on Tuesday, August 3rd.
+Zacks Investment Research lowered Reynolds Consumer Products from a hold rating to a sell rating in a report on Saturday, July 31st.
+Credit Suisse Group dropped their target price on Reynolds Consumer Products from $36.00 to $35.00 and set an outperform rating on the stock in a report on Tuesday, August 3rd.
+Finally, Citigroup dropped their target price on Reynolds Consumer Products from $35.00 to $32.00 and set a buy rating on the stock in a report on Tuesday, August 3rd.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the stock.
+The stock currently has an average rating of Buy and an average price target of $33.63.

-A number of analysts recently issued reports on REYN shares.
-UBS Group started coverage on shares of Reynolds Consumer Products in a report on Wednesday, June 23rd.
-They set a neutral rating and a $32.00 price target on the stock.
-Zacks Investment Research downgraded shares of Reynolds Consumer Products from a hold rating to a sell rating in a report on Saturday.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, August 31st.
+Shareholders of record on Tuesday, August 17th will be given a $0.23 dividend.
+This represents a $0.92 dividend on an annualized basis and a yield of 3.32%.
+The ex-dividend date is Monday, August 16th.
+Reynolds Consumer Products’s dividend payout ratio is currently 46.70%.

-In other Reynolds Consumer Products news, insider Stephen C. Estes bought 1,500 shares of Reynolds Consumer Products stock in a transaction dated Tuesday, May 11th.
-The stock was acquired at an average cost of $31.26 per share, for a total transaction of $46,890.00.
-Following the completion of the transaction, the insider now directly owns 3,701 shares of the company’s stock, valued at $115,693.26.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-0.05% of the stock is owned by corporate insiders.
+In related news, insider Stephen C. Estes purchased 1,500 shares of Reynolds Consumer Products stock in a transaction dated Tuesday, May 11th.
+The stock was bought at an average cost of $31.26 per share, for a total transaction of $46,890.00.
+Following the completion of the transaction, the insider now owns 3,701 shares in the company, valued at $115,693.26.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+0.05% of the stock is currently owned by insiders.

 Reynolds Consumer Products Inc produces and sells products in cooking, waste and storage, and tableware product categories in the United States and internationally.
 It operates through four segments: Reynolds Cooking & Baking, Hefty Waste & Storage, Hefty Tableware, and Presto Products.
 The Reynolds Cooking & Baking segment produces foil, disposable aluminum pans, parchment paper, freezer paper, wax paper, plastic wrap, baking cups, oven bags, and slow cooker liners under the Reynolds Wrap, Reynolds KITCHENS, and E-Z Foil brands in the United States, as well as under the ALCAN brand in Canada and under the Diamond brand internationally.